ThomasPouw/Portofolio-S3/Retrospective/README.md

 What I mean by the third one is any security that is not just the single page application from auth0.

+I also think i started off great when it came to planning, but around week 8 i lost count of the weeks and so i dropped all of my previous attemps at keeping controle over the weeks.
+But atleast it is better then normal.
+As Atleast this time i tried to plan, but i think my downfall was the fact that i could not really reference anything time related to the school week.
+As that is normally how i keep time.
+Not by the date, but with how long until x.
+And looks like i messed it up a little bit.
+But even that i am working on in my non school hours, as it is just healty to get a normal functional week planning.